Exploring Different Screw Head Styles for Railway Applications

 3. Torx Head

 The Torx head, also known as a star head, features a six-pointed star-shaped recess.
 This screw head style offers better torque transmission compared to Phillips head screws.
-Torx screws have become increasingly popular in railway applications due to their ability to resist cam-out (slippage) during installation, reducing the risk of damage to the screw or surrounding components.
+Torx head screws have become increasingly popular in railway applications due to their ability to resist cam-out (slippage) during installation, reducing the risk of damage to the screw or surrounding components.
 Additionally, the increased contact surface between the screwdriver bit and the screw head minimizes the chances of stripping or rounding out the head, ensuring easier removal and reusability.

 4. Square Head